ActiveState/homework/dep-tree/README.md

 accompany most Perl libraries uploaded to CPAN.
 See https://metacpan.org/pod/CPAN::Meta::Spec for documentation on this format.

+This data does not contain circular references and you do not need to handle those in your program.

 For this assignment, the only important key in this metadata is the **prereqs** key.